esmBot/esmBot/docs/custom-commands.md

     > ...
 ```
 As you can see, each command is grouped into categories, which are represented by subdirectories.
 To create a new category, you can simply create a new directory inside of the `commands` directory, and to create a new command, you can create a new JS file under one of those subdirectories.

+!!! tip
+    The `message` category is special; commands in here act as right-click context menu message commands instead of "classic" or slash commands.

 ## Commnand Structure
 It's recommended to use the `Command` class located in `classes/command.js` to create a new command in most cases.
 This class provides various parameters and fields that will likely be useful when creating a command.
 Here is a simple example of a working command file: